Nigerian troops on new offensive against Islamists

 Yet it is unclear whether greater military might can win a battle against an adversary that has proved a master at melting away under pressure, only to re-emerge elsewhere.

-"The government is thinking it can crush them like Sri Lanka crushed the Tamil rebels," Kole Shettima, chairman of the Center for Democracy and Development, told Reuters.
+"The government is thinking it can crush them like Sri Lanka crushed the Tamil rebels," Kole Shettima, chairman of the Centre for Democracy and Development, told Reuters.

 "But in Sri Lanka they pushed them to the water, whereas here they will just flee into the desert and come back."